ulyaoth/mamoru-fission/README.md

 * Vulnerability.Read.All

 Most of the default commands use the permissions listed above.
 If you want to perform other tasks in Azure, make sure to adjust the permissions accordingly.

+## Microsoft Entra Auth

+In order to use Microsoft Entra Authentication, ensure that you add the necessary permissions to your application in Entra.

+Required permissions under 'Microsoft Graph':
+* User.Read.All
+* Directory.Read.All
+* Group.Read.All

+Create the following groups in Microsoft Entra:
+- mamoru-access-user-sg
+- mamoru-access-guest-sg
+- mamoru-access-admin-sg

+Then, add the appropriate individuals to those groups as needed.

+Next, refer to the configmap [example](./config/mamoru-configmap-microsoft_entra_example.yaml)

+Ensure that you update the configmap accordingly.

+Explanation on Authentication:
+Please note that if you use Slack with Microsoft Entra Authentication, it only works if your Slack users have the same email address as the one used in Microsoft Entra.

+Here's how it works: The process retrieves the user's Slack user ID, queries the Slack API, and then retrieves the associated email address.
+Once it has the email, it will attempt to find the user in Entra and verify if they belong to the appropriate Mamoru group (user, admin, or guest)."

 # License